learn-co-curriculum/css-layout-types/README.md

 ## Overview

-This lesson will discuss sizing elements and the differences bewteen using pixels, ems, and percents.
+This lesson will discuss sizing elements and the differences between using pixels, ems, and percents.

 ## Objectives